Project status: In progress

 The community hub

-The community was invited to have their say and help shape the design of a new community hub in Kippax.
-Feedback provided will inform the development of a concept design for the hub.
+The community were invited to have their say and help shape the design of a new community hub in Kippax.
+Feedback was provided from community organisations and peak bodies including the Council on the Ageing, the ACT Council of Social Services, and the local community.
+Key insights from this feedback will inform the development of a concept design for the hub.
 For more information on the hub visit the Kippax Community Hub YourSay page.

 What else is happening in Kippax?

-The ACT Government, in consultation with key stakeholders and the community, is delivering changes and improvements at the Kippax group centre in line with the Kippax Group Centre Master Plan.
+The ACT Government has been working on delivering improvements at the Kippax group centre in line with the Kippax Group Centre Master Plan.
+This has included delivering the:

 - construction of sportsgrounds and associated infrastructure on the corner of Moyes Crescent and Starke Street